From Colin Crouch

 [i] Cf. “Brief, terse, curious” on page 493 “The century of utopias”.

 [ii] See.
-"The start of the 21st century" with the quote "Monetarism or human rights?", under "Economic and social affairs".
+"The start of the 21st century" under "Economy and social affairs with the quote "Monetarism or human rights?", under "Economic and social affairs".

 [iii] In the USA, the last presidential election campaign swallowed up a total of six billion euros. (www.spiegel.de/politik/ausland/wahlkampf).